-Hull and East Yorkshire Hospitals NHS Trust’s Remarkable People campaign, developed in conjunction with Strawberry Design, has caught the attention of social media users, print and broadcast media over the past few days.
+Hull University Teaching Hospitals NHS Trust’s Remarkable People campaign, developed in conjunction with Strawberry Design, has caught the attention of social media users, print and broadcast media over the past few days.
 The coverage focuses on two campaign visuals featuring newly qualified nursing staff that we are proud to have working in our hospitals.

 Jonathan Leafe, Chairman of Strawberry, says:

-“On behalf of Strawberry, I would like to apologise to the individual nurses concerned, to Hull and East Yorkshire Hospitals NHS Trust, and to anyone who has been offended by the campaign visuals in circulation that were not meant for publication.
+“On behalf of Strawberry, I would like to apologise to the individual nurses concerned, to Hull University Teaching Hospitals NHS Trust, and to anyone who has been offended by the campaign visuals in circulation that were not meant for publication.

 “The Trust rejected these options at the development stage of the campaign, however we made a mistake when we supplied these to the Health Service Journal, and this is very regrettable on our part.
 At no stage did we intend to cause offence or distress to anyone involved with the campaign or the wider public.”